 The agreement must be registered in digital form (" TéléAccords " platform) with the relevant authority by the company's legal representative.
+It is then automatically forwarded to the relevant Dreets.

 Collective agreements are included in a national data base that can be viewed online (Légifrance website).
 The signatory parties can, under certain conditions, object to the publication of part of the agreement.
 Agreements on working hours, time off and leave must be submitted to the sector's permanent negotiation and interpretation committee.
+Companies are obliged to forward agreements on working hours, daily rest, public holidays, leave and time savings accounts to the CPPNI (Commission paritaire permanente de négociation et d'interprétation).